vppillai/h3Docs/services/Wi-Fi Service/docs/configuration.md

         Access Point (AP/Router) SSID to connect.

     Security type :
         Indicates the security being used by the AP with which device should connect – OPEN / WPA2 / WPAWPA2 (Mixed)/ WPA3.

     Password:
         Password to be used while connecting to the AP.
-This is mandatory is security mode is set to anything other than OPEN.
+        This is mandatory if security mode is set to anything other than OPEN.
         It will be ignored if security mode is set to OPEN.

     Auto Connect:
         Indicate whether to auto connect to AP (enable) or wait for user input (disable).

 #### AP Mode: